seanomlor/www.seanomlor.com/src/content/about/index.md

 [^experience]: See [work experience](/resume/#work-experience) for more details.

-As I gained more experience with production Rails systems, my few, specific frustrations with Ruby[^rubymeh] began corroding to glum with each unmaintainable wreckage I wrestled, ultimately crumbling into a broader disillusionment with object-oriented programming itself.
+As I gained more experience with production Rails systems, my few, specific frustrations[^rubymeh] began corroding to gloom with each untenable wreckage I wrestled, ultimately crumbling into a broader disillusionment with object-oriented programming itself.

 [^rubymeh]: For example, the lack of primitives for safe concurrency leading to convoluted solutions for async tasks.

-In early 2015 I began studying Clojure, Elixir[^elixir], and Haskell.
+In early 2015 I began my journey into functional programming, studying Clojure, Elixir[^elixir], and Haskell.

 Just one year later, I took a full-time role leading the development of a complex backend in Elixir for an [AI startup](https://www.statmuse.com).

 I've been shipping Elixir to production ever since, over three years now.
-What a fantastic language, ecosystem and community.
+I continue to feel impressed and grateful for this fantastic language, ecosystem and community.

 [^elixir]:
     ![](/images/book-programming-elixir.jpg)